Sergison Bates architects: Writing

-In addition to their built work, Sergison Bates have produced a significant output of texts, either co-written or authored independently.
-These were developed from lectures notes or articles for architectural magazines.
-So far Jonathan Sergison and Stephen Bates have published three collections of essays: Papers (2002), Papers 2 (2007) and Papers 3 (2016) comprising 54 essays in total.
-The texts can be described as phenomenological observations of the built environment.
-The architects consider the process of writing an integral part of the reflective work of architectural design.
-In the introduction to a lecture given at the Harvard School of Design, Iñaki Abalos described Sergison Bates’ work and approach to architecture as follows: "In my opinion there is a serious understanding of the meaning of the notion of material cultural in their work, combined with a radical sense of provocation.
-Radical in the etymological sense, because it goes to the roots, to the radice, the origins and sense of our historical, typological and material patrimonies, understood as the main references an architect has to deal with if he or she pretends to have a sense of time of the city as a collective cultural construction."
+In addition to their built work, Sergison Bates have produced a substantial body of texts, either co-written or authored independently.
+Many originated as lectures notes or articles for architectural magazines.
+Sergison and Bates have so far published three collections of essays: Papers (2002), Papers 2 (2007), and Papers 3 (2016), comprising 54 essays in total.
+Their texts have been described as phenomenological observations of the built environment.
+The architects regard writing as an integral part of the reflective process of architectural design.

+In the introduction to a lecture given at the Harvard School of Design, Iñaki Ábalos characterised Sergison Bates' work and approach to architecture as follows: "In my opinion there is a serious understanding of the meaning of the notion of material cultural in their work, combined with a radical sense of provocation.
+Radical in the etymological sense, because it goes to the roots, to the radice, the origins and sense of our historical, typological and material patrimonies, understood as the main references an architect has to deal with if he or she pretends to have a sense of time of the city as a collective cultural construction".

 Approach and influences

-In the Essay “Tectonic presence” Irina Davidovici describes the work of Sergison Bates architects as oscillating between the complementary aspects of the “formal” and the “tectonic” where “the use of images has always been sustained by constructional research”.
-In the preface to the catalogue of selected works published in 2006, the renowned architectural historian Ákos Morávanszky states that the architecture of Sergison Bates is concerned with “precision” interpreted as an “expression that unveils the significance of nuance”.
-In addition to their identity-defining interest in the work of the Smithsons (both their buildings and writings) – as well as “images of ordinary typologies”, the work of Sergison Bates is inspired by English classicism, as exemplified in their fascination with Hardwick Hall.
-Finally, Sergison Bates have also stated that the work and ideas of Heinrich Tessenow resonate with their approach to architecture.
+In the essay "Tectonic presence", Irina Davidovici describes the work of Sergison Bates architects as oscillating between the complementary aspects of the "formal" and the "tectonic", in which "the use of images has always been sustained by constructional research".
+In the preface to the catalogue of selected works published in 2006, architectural historian Ákos Morávanszky writes that the architecture of Sergison Bates is concerned with "precision", interpreted as an "expression that unveils the significance of nuance".

+Alongside their identity-defining interest in the work of the Smithsons, both their buildings and writings, and in "images of ordinary typologies", the work of Sergison Bates is also informed by English classicism, exemplified in their fascination with Hardwick Hall.
+The architects have additionally stated that the work and ideas of Heinrich Tessenow resonate with their approach to architecture.